By Amy Cherry, Mark Fowser

 Some programs focus on getting that first job, time management, and being more successful in school.

 Harding said the YMCA provides valuable learning opportunities.

 “You have to want to do those things, like last year, I pushed myself to read during the summer–that’s not always the easiest thing, when you get out of school, but it’s not really ever done learning, and with the help from the people at the Y they motivated me…if I didn’t understand a word…if I didn’t know the word or the meaning, I usually go to the dictionary, sometimes I even go to them for help, so I appreciated it,” said Harding.

-Denn hoped local businesses and private donors will step up and help sustain the programs in the future.
+Denn hoped local businesses and private donors will step up and help sustain the summer youth programs in the future.

 “All of those things are just a critical part of making this city what we want it to be and having kids who are born and raised in this city have what they are entitled to do which is an opportunity to succeed and to fulfill their potential.”

 The “Take on Summer” program starts June 19 and runs through August 25, 2017.
 Space is limited.
 Call Chrissy Shiring, Associate Executive Director for the Central and Walnut Street YMCA for more information at 302.254.9622 ext.
 128.